 - the driver of a vehicle involved in an accident

 - a cyclist or motorcyclist injured by a vehicle

 - a passenger of a car that is involved in an accident

 - a commuter injured on public transport

-It is best not to delay.
-Protect your rights and contact us or call our Accident Compensation Advice helpline on 1800 SPLATT (1800 775 288).
+Act now.
+Protect your rights, contact us, or call our Accident Compensation Advice helpline on 1800 SPLATT (1800 775 288).